-Community Volunteers flagged use of low-quality materials to a contractor that was responsible to construct a storage center for dairy products in Madadkhel village of Jabal Siraj district in Parwan province.
+Community volunteers flagged the use of low-quality materials to a contractor responsible for building a storage facility for dairy products in the Madadkhel village of Jabalus Saraj district in central Parwan province.

-Following no action by the construction company, Abdul Wahid Hashimi, a volunteer who monitored the construction from the start raised the issue at a meeting of Sectorial Monitoring Group, a government and civil society platform to address local issues in construction sector at the provincial level.
-The group asked the company to fix the problems.
-With community and government intervention, the company removed the parts with defects and reconstructed many parts of the building.
+As no action was taken by the company, Abdul Wahid Hashimi, a volunteer who monitored the project right from the word go, raised the issue at a meeting of the Sectorial Monitoring Group — a government and civil society platform addressing local issues in the construction sector at the provincial level.

-The project will cost $32,000 and will be used by local people as a dairy product collection center.
-The project aims to boost the local economy and help establish a supply chain to Kabul and other major cities.
+The project accounting for $32,000 will be used by locals as a dairy product collection center.
+The initiative aims to boost the local economy and help establish a supply chain to Kabul and other major cities.

 The Community-Based Monitoring of Infrastructure is an Integrity Watch-run program that facilitates overseeing public-funded projects such as roads, bridges, schools, mosques, etc.